sheng88/ihsmarkitproj/README.md

 ### How to run

-1) Check out the project to your local director.
+1) Clone this repository to your local director.
 2) Open your command prompt utility tool, then navigate to the root directory of the project.
 3) To compile the project, run > sbt compile
-4) After the project has been successful compiled, you may run the application by entering > sbt run MYTESTSTRING, where MYTESTSTRING is a sample string which you want to find palindromes for.
+4) After the project has been successfully compiled, you may run the application by entering > sbt run MYTESTSTRING, where MYTESTSTRING is a sample string which you want to find palindromes for.
 5) To test the class, run > sbt test.
 This command will execute all test cases specified in the ScalaTest class com.ihsmarkit.assignment.FindPalindromesSpec.

-Please contact me if you encounter any issue.
+Please contact me if you encounter any issues.
 My email is to_sheng@hotmail.com.